 [On Apollo 17, the Central Station sprang up into position and then the foil curtains shimmered for several seconds.
 Here, although the image is partly saturated, it appeared that the Central Station sprang up into position more slowly.
 Subsequent brightness variations are undoubtedly due to motions of the curtains.]116:39:59 Mitchell: Houston, I'm out here having a wrestling match with the SIDE and the CCIG.
 The SIDE is so light (and) the cable is sufficiently stiff that every time I touch the CCIG, it almost turns the SIDE over.
 It's turned it over twice on me, now.

 [Conrad and Bean had an identical problem with their SIDE/CCIG.
 The cable connecting the two pieces of equipment is very stiff and has some loops and kinks in it from the days or weeks that it has been stowed in the LM.
 Ed is having a tough time getting the CCIG into position and in the right orientation and, in the process, is having the CCIG "tail" disturb the SIDE "dog".
-After the trouble that Conrad and Bean had with their deployment, a stabilizing leg was added to the SIDE, as can be seen in a comparison of SIDE diagrams from the Apollo 12 and Apollo 14 Preliminary Science Reports.
-It didn't help and a major design change was done prior to Apollo 15.]116:40:22 Shepard: Want some help up there, Ed?
+After the trouble that Conrad and Bean had with their deployment, a long support was added to the side of the SIDE, as can be seen in a comparison of SIDE diagrams from the Apollo 12 and Apollo 14 Preliminary Science Reports.
+It didn't help and a major mechanical design change involving the support and the CCIG connection was done prior to Apollo 15.]116:40:22 Shepard: Want some help up there, Ed?

 116:40:24 McCandless: Roger; standby...